openstack-archive/fuel-plugin-lma-infrastructure-alerting/doc/source/overview.rst

 ========

-The **StackLight Infrastructure Alerting Plugin** is used to install and configure Nagios which provides the alerting and escalation functionalities of the so-called Logging, Monitoring and Alerting Toolchain of Mirantis OpenStack.
+The **StackLight Infrastructure Alerting Plugin** is used to install and configure Nagios which provides the alerting and escalation functionality of the so-called Logging, Monitoring and Alerting Toolchain of Mirantis OpenStack.

 Nagios is a key component of the `LMA Toolchain project